istio/istio.io/content/en/docs/ops/integrations/zipkin/index.md

 Consult the [Zipkin documentation](https://zipkin.io/) to get started.
 No special changes are needed for Zipkin to work with Istio.

 Once Zipkin is installed, you will need to point Istio proxies to send traces to the deployment.
-This can be configured with `--set values.global.tracer.zipkin.address=<zipkin-collector-address>:9411` at installation time.
+This can be configured with `--set values.global.tracer.zipkin.address=<zipkin-collector-address>` at installation time.
 See the [`ProxyConfig.Tracing`](/docs/reference/config/istio.mesh.v1alpha1/#Tracing) for advanced configuration such as TLS settings.

 ## Usage